Laws & Policies

 Enabling Legislation and Public Laws

 Most special events and activities held in the park require a special use permit, issued only after the National Park Service (NPS) determines that the activities involved will not impair park values and resources.
-View detailed permit information
+View detailed permit information to download an application.

 Firearms in National Parks

 The Boyden Observatory of Bloemfontein, South Africa owes its existence to Uriah Boyden who left over $200,000 at his death in 1879.
 Mr. Boyden, an inventor, patented an outward flow turbine.
 He sold it to the Appleton Mills in Lowell, MA where he worked, home of Lowell National Historical Park.